Last Updated on June 17, 2026 by Michelle Ball

 Why Students Unintentionally Get Caught With Knives At Schools

-The reason students sometimes end up nailed with possession of a “knife” at school is this: a student goes fishing over the weekend, leaves his multi-tool, key chain, or swiss army knife with a blade that locks into place in his pants pocket, and throws those same pants on Monday.
+The reason students sometimes end up nailed with possession of a “knife” at school is this: a student goes fishing over the weekend, leaves his multitool, key chain, or Swiss Army Knife with a blade that locks into place in his pants pocket, and throws those same pants on Monday.
 He then has a “knife” at school.

 It does not matter if the student did not intend to bring the knife to school, nor that he used it for fishing and forgot about it.
-A student will likely be in big trouble if a weapon or knife is discovered at school.

 Of course, many students, finding a multitool or knife in their pants pocket while at school, take it out, fiddle with it in class, show it to friends, or simply use it to do something unimportant.
 That is a very very bad idea.